 Boudoir is a genre of glamour that tends to be soft, mysterious and intimate.
 It can be done in the studio by creating an intimate mood with lighting, props and sets or can be done at locations such as the client’s bedroom or a luxury hotel room.
 Selecting a boudoir photographer is the same as selecting a glamour photographer, with emphasis on a more intimate style.

 I love the art of Sylvia Ji and was inspired by her Dia de los Muertos (Day of the Dead) paintings.
-We had an amazing team for this shoot – everything came together to create some very cool images.
-The overall theme was “death” but I wanted to combine Winter – which is symbolically associated with death – with Day of the Dead, sugar skull inspired imagery.
+We had an amazing team for this shoot - everything came together to create some very cool images.
+The overall theme was "death" but I wanted to combine Winter - which is symbolically associated with death - with Day of the Dead, where to buy viagra sugar skull inspired imagery.
 Jenny did a fantastic job with the makeup, and Dani and Candice were awesome with the hair styling.
-Dani’s styling was perfect and Charity was beautiful and inspired
+Dani's styling was perfect and Charity was beautiful and inspired

 I chose “Gone With the Storm” by One Dice as the music to accompany the video slideshow, which fits perfectly with haunting vocals and strings and cold, icy piano!